Sigmarik/MoonLander/README.md

 - The ship is now indestructible...
 But with complete* physics simulation!
 (*\* Rotation is not simulated for gameplay's sake*)
-- The flat surface was replaced with a nice, round and **orbitable** planetoid.
+- The flat surface of the planet was replaced with a nice, round and **orbitable** planetoid.
-- Frustum culling with fragment reduction & sector-optimized physics.